 .
 What Goes Into Nanny Taxes?
 Forms, Filings, Taxes & More.

-When your nanny earns cash wages of $1,900 or more you’ll need to fill out and file a Schedule H with the IRS.
+When your nanny earns cash wages of $2,000 or more (in 2016) you’ll need to fill out and file a Schedule H with the IRS.
+Form 1040

 Schedule H gets attached to your federal tax form Form 1040 which is due to the IRS by April 15.